Get an annual AARP membership for only $12. Limited time offer.

 • Confusion that consistently occurs in the late afternoon and lasts into the night (also called sundowning)

 The above experiences and the term “memory loss” are usually associated with Alzheimer’s disease.
-Alzheimer's is the most common and well-known disease that impacts memory, currently affecting more than 6.5 million Americans.2 The broader medical or clinical term for “memory loss” is dementia.
+Alzheimer’s disease is the most common and well-known dementia that impacts memory, currently affecting more than 6.5 million Americans.2 The broader medical or clinical term for “memory loss” is dementia.
 Dementia is an umbrella term for loss of memory, language, problem-solving, and other cognitive abilities, severe enough to interfere with day-to-day life and living independently.
 Personality and behavior changes are also common symptoms.
-Abnormal brain changes cause diseases and disorders grouped under the general term “dementia,” and Alzheimer's is the most common form, accounting for 60 to 80 percent of all cases.4
+Abnormal brain changes cause diseases and disorders grouped under the general term “dementia,” and Alzheimer's disease is the most common form, accounting for 60 to 80 percent of all cases.4

 Other diseases that fall under the category of dementia include: